Maheenms/web-scraping-challenge/README.md

 ]
 ```

-## Part 2: MongoDB and Flask Application
+## Part 2- MongoDB and Flask Application:

 We would use MongoDB with Flask templating to create a new HTML page that displays all the information that was scraped from the URLs above.